LASER-Robotics/laser_uav_px4_api/README.md

 # laser_uav_px4_api

-This API serves as the communication bridge between the autopilot hardware and the high-level control system on the companion computer, managing time synchronization and reference frame conversions.
+This API serves as the communication bridge between the autopilot hardware and the high and low level control system on the companion computer, managing time synchronization and reference frame conversions.

 ## Communication interfaces